RETIREMENT · INCOME PLANNING

 This calculator shows how much annual income your portfolio can sustain at a given withdrawal rate, along with a success probability — the historical likelihood that your money would have lasted through your entire retirement.

-The 4% rule in context
+The 4% rule and 30-year retirements

 Too little in stocks and inflation erodes your purchasing power.
 Too much and a bad early sequence of returns can deplete the portfolio.
 Historical data suggests 50–75% stocks is the sweet spot for 30-year retirements.
+Bond-heavy portfolios (under 40% stocks) actually had lower 30-year success rates because they couldn't outpace inflation over long periods.

 Adjustable vs fixed withdrawal